 Ski like a local – enjoy the stunning mountain backdrops, relaxing local hotspots and wide open slopes that Christchurch has to offer.

-The Christchurch – Canterbury region stretches from ocean to Alps, contrasting sweeping plains and mountain peaks.
-Just 1 ½ hours from Christchurch, Mt Hutt is a giant amongst giants that boasts the longest ski season in New Zealand.
-Nearby Porters is a haven for learners on up.
+The Christchurch – Canterbury region stretches from ocean to Alps, sweeping plains and mountain peaks.
+Just 1 ½ hours from Christchurch, Mt Hutt boasts the longest ski season in New Zealand.
+Nearby Porters is home to Castle Hill, one of the top bouldering areas in the world.

-After you’ve explored the slopes, explore the variety of vibrant Christchurch, gateway to a range of outdoor and relaxation activities.
-Or, stay in Methven – a town for snow sports enthusiasts looking to conquer nearby Mt Hutt.
+After you’ve taken on the slopes, explore vibrant Christchurch, gateway to a range of outdoor and relaxation activities.
+Or, take a powder tour and stay in Methven – a town for snow sports enthusiasts looking to conquer nearby Mt Hutt.

 Voted New Zealand's Best Ski Resort six years in a row (2015 - 2020), Mt Hutt boasts wide open terrain for all ski and snowboard ability levels.
 Superb conditions, spectacular terrain and laid back kiwi hospitality.